Classical Guitar Gear and Reviews

 See my full review of multiple strings and brands here.
 Beginners: I’d recommend you use a basic and affordable string set such as D’Addario Pro Arte (either normal or hard tension).
 Don’t get bogged down with string choices, just get a standard string and focus on playing and practicing.
 That said, below are my personal preferences for my particular guitar, personal sound, and technique.

-- Savarez New Cristal Creation – Creation combo with Alliance (carbon) G string.
+• Savarez New Cristal Creation – Creation combo with Alliance (carbon) G string.
 Cantiga basses.
-Nice, warm and legato but pretty clear for a nylon set due to the clear third string.
+Nice, warm and legato but pretty clear for a nylon set due to the carbon third string.
+I use hard tension but sometimes replace the 3rd string with a normal tension carbon.
 Overall a great set.

 Recording & Gig Gear for Guitar